 Review several examples and the resulting point penalties in the following list:

 - Driving 10 to 19 mph over the posted limit: 4 points

 - Failure to yield to an emergency vehicle: 6 points

 - Leaving the scene of an accident: 9 points

 Note: Even if drivers are unable to have a traffic ticket dismissed by completing an AK traffic school program, they can still reduce their total point count by enrolling in one.
 Lowering the number of points through a defensive driving course (DDC) is an option which can be utilized only once within a 12-month period.

 Since traffic tickets in Alaska increase the number of demerit points on your driving record, drivers who incur several violations are facing a driver’s license suspension or revocation for an excess of points.
 Accruing 12 points within a one-year period or 18 points within a two-year period leads to a mandatory suspension or revocation penalty.
 Drivers who incur suspensions are also ineligible for a limited driving credential.

 Note: Drivers who accrue six points in a 12-month period or nine points in a 24-month period will receive an AK DMV warning letter outlining several corrective measures that are designed to improve their driving behavior.

 Alaska Car Insurance Fines and Violations

-Note: Drivers who incur several Alaska traffic citations may also inadvertently affect their automobile insurance premiums, as habitual traffic offenders convey dangerous driving habits.
+Note: Drivers who incur several driving penalties may also inadvertently affect their insurance premiums, as habitual traffic offenders convey dangerous driving habits.